abbi776/benchmarking-sentinel1-sar-features/README.md

   ├── shap/
   ├── predictions/
   └── figures/
 .gitignore prevents large rasters from uploading.

 🙌 Attribution

 If you use or adapt this workflow, please cite:

-Mullissa et al. (2021).
-Sentinel-1 ARD in Google Earth Engine
+Mullissa et al. (2021) – Sentinel-1 ARD in Google Earth Engine

-And this repository (once published in your paper).
+This repository (once published)

 🧑‍🤝‍🧑 Contributing

-Pull requests welcome — especially improvements to:
+Pull requests are welcome — especially improvements related to:

 SAR feature engineering